-St. Patrick’s Night In -Dinner and a Movie Ideas for St. Patrick’s Day: recipes, Irish drink ideas, and favourite top Irish films.
+St. Patrick’s Night In -Dinner and a Movie Ideas for St Patrick’s Day: recipes, Irish drink ideas, and St. Patrick’s Day Movie ideas.

 The perfect night in starts with a nice drink -and since you’re not driving we’ll start at the bar cart.

 I love a sweet cider, and my husband loves a Guinness -both perfect for St. Patrick’s Day.

 And perhaps after dinner, how about a coffee with a little Bailey’s just to be festive?

 Over the years I’ve made a lot of St. Patrick’s Day inspired recipes to celebrate but here are some of my very favourites, all of which would be perfect to enjoy in front of the tv enjoying an Irish movie.

 This Irish soda bread is easy to make and so good with butter, Irish cheddar, ham, apples, pickled onions, and hard boiled eggs.
 Yum.
 Get all the details and recipe to make your own Irish Ploughman’s Lunch here.

 These Irish Inspired St. Patrick’s Day Burgers are making my mouth water, just looking at the photo.
 We made our own potato buns, and then added on top Irish style bacon, and Irish cheddar.

 Serve these, of course with potato chips, or fries and you pretty much have the perfect St. Patrick’s Day meal.
 Get the recipe and instructions for the St. Patrick’s Day Burger here.

 Another favourite of mine is this Steak ,Guiness, and Mushroom Pie.